4o4hasfound/CPound-language/README.md

 # CPound

-CPound is an interpreted language heavily inspired by [Dreamberd](https://github.com/TodePond/DreamBerd/tree/main?tab=readme-ov-file), possibly a successor of the popular language [C hashtag](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)).
+CPound is an interpreted language heavily inspired by [Dreamberd](https://github.com/TodePond/DreamBerd/tree/main?tab=readme-ov-file), possibly a successor of the popular language [C hashtag](https://en.wikipedia.org/wiki/C_Sharp_(programming_language))

 <img src=res/CPound%20logo.png width="200">

 ## Interpreter usage

 Usage: cpound [filename] ([log file])
-You should end your files with .cp, but CPound will interpret it as long as it's a text file.
+You should end your files with .cp, but CPound will interpret it as long as it's a text file

 ## Types